Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation: SCENARIOS AND EXPERIMENTS

 \section{SCENARIOS AND EXPERIMENTS}

 The proposed P-DRONETIM model is evaluated in a prototype network abstracted with an existing highway network's traffic parameter data.
 The problem scenarios are simulated in a 10-by-10 city block-like grid network, with 180 links representing the road segments and 100 points of intersections representing the possible crash locations.
 The weight on each edge, representing the average time to traverse the edge, is randomly drawn from a uniform distribution between 0.1 and 1.5 (hr).
 The total delay for an incident request is estimated based on Equation \ref{eq:td} with parameters described in Table \ref{Tab:parameters} and the response time to the incident estimated from a distance function on the grid network.
 Each incident is given a random severity number drawn from a uniform distribution between 1 and 4, which determines the values for traffic parameters used to estimate the total delay of the incident.
 For example, looking at Table \ref{Tab:parameters}, an incident request of severity one will have parameters drawn uniformly from the ranges defined for each of the variables in row one.
 The incidents are randomly located in the network through a random draw from a uniform distribution whose range is the size of the grid network.
 We assume each ERV and UAV is given an initial random location following current practice.
-The arbitrary weights are set at $w_{d}=1$ and $w_{r} = 100*\max{\{c_{X}\}}$ (i.e., hundred times the maximum delay possible for all incidents in the current stage).
-We randomly generate probabilities of incident occurrence at different locations for the near-future stages for simulation purposes dependent on each current stage request.
+The expected probability of an incident at different locations in the network is estimated based on Equation \ref{eq:4}.
+We randomly generate probabilities of incident occurrence for the near future stage for simulation purposes dependent on each current stage request.
+The incident interdependency indicator between locations and stages is randomly drawn between 0 and 1 for the pairs of locations and stages.
 A highly functional UAV that supports reliable communication over long distances with the TOCs is assumed for this study.
-A typical example is the Autel DragonFish Fixed Wing UAV, featuring Beyond Visual Line of Sight (BVLOS) UAV, Vertical Takeoff and Landing (VTOL), 120 Minute Flight Time, 18.6 Mile Transmission Range, and 50x Optical Zoom Capability.
-For simplicity, we assume that UAVs maintain a fixed altitude during their flights and cover a given region in the network once assigned to a given location.
-Vehicles can communicate with each other using a low-bandwidth Radio frequency.